mauroservienti/Composite-UI-Sample/README.md

+Note: This repo is considered frozen, no major changes will be done, other then bug fixes or version upgrades where required.

+The evolution of the work started here is in the [Services UI Composition](https://github.com/mauroservienti/Services-UI-Composition/) repo.

 # Composite-UI-Sample

 The overall goal of these set of sample aims to show, in the simplest form possible to keep them simple, the concepts expressed in [The secret of better UI composition](http://particular.net/blog/secret-of-better-ui-composition) blog post.